 The "Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
 If the CA does NOT rely on the same set of Network Perspectives for both Domain Authorization or Control and CAA Record checks, the quorum requirements MUST be met for both sets of Network Perspectives (i.e.,the Domain Authorization or Control set and the CAA record check set).
-Network Perspectives are considered distinct when the straight-line distance between the two

-States, Provinces, or Countries they reside in them is at least 500 km.
+Network Perspectives are considered distinct when the straight-line distance between them is at least 500 km.
 Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.